When I was looking for ways to increase my vertical jump, I saw a lot of different programs around. There were also many Jump Manual reviews online.

 That was my mistake, but I didn’t have a choice.
 I had to work an extra job so this left me drained and tired.
 I wasn’t also able to eat as well as I liked because I had to work shifts.
 Yet I gained 6 inches on my vertical leap, so imagine what you could get if you didn’t have all these other interruptions.

-So What Made the Difference?
+What Made the Jump Manual Different?

 I realized a week after starting the Jump Manual that there’s a right way to train to get results.
 The exercises were different and the things it was telling me to do weren’t the same as the other programs.